andremusic1102/Notion-API/README.md

 Run init inside a project root.
 If `--spec` is omitted, it generates `docs/notion-init.md`.
 Use `--spec` for custom paths.
+Init also creates and pushes Ticket branches to `origin` without checking them out.
+Branches that already exist on the remote are skipped.

 ```bash
 # Recommended